tewendel/interkit-masterarbeit/sites/docs/src/content/tutorial/hello-world.md

 - The **Spacing** component helps you add whitespace around content.

+- The **TextFormat** component allows you to select predefined text formats for your text.

 - Use **StaticText** to show text on the screen.
 Static means that the text should not change frequently.

 #### Next Steps

-- Modify the content by changing it in the StaticText blocks.
+- Modify the content by changing it in the StaticText block.

 - Change the spacing around the content by playing with the settings on the Spacing block.

-- Change the order of components by dragging.
+- Change the text format by playing with the settings in the TextFormat block.

 - Add new StaticText components from the component sidebar.

 - Right click to duplicate and delete component blocks.

+- Change the order of components by dragging.

 - Remove the Spacing block and see what happens.
 Put it back.